illinois-cs241/illinois-cs241.github.io/_docs/text_editor.md

 For opening documents, assume that the document will always be a document created from this text editor.
 That means it will always have valid characters.

 Remember!
-An empty or non-existant file can be a valid document!
+An empty or non-existent file can be a valid document!

 ## Format library
 We have provided a format library that handles all printing to `stdout` or `stderr`.
 This is to ensure that you do not lose points for not matching the format that the autograder expects.